FXIhub/hummingbird/docs/examples.rst

        analysis.event.printKeys(evt)
        analysis.event.printKeys(evt, "parameters")

-Lets run our small simulation example:
+Here is the output of this small simulation example:

 ::